Gold State Coach: Horses and attendants

 The Gold State Coach is so heavy it is only pulled at a walk, by a team of eight Windsor Grey horses wearing the Red Morocco harness.
 The coach was originally driven by a coachman, but is now guided by postilion (riders).

 Dressed in royal livery, there are four postilions, nine walking grooms (one next to each horse, and one walking behind the coach), six footmen who walk beside the body of the coach, and four Yeoman of the Guard carrying their long partisans.
 The grooms may help handle the horses if the animals become unruly, and they carry crooked walking-sticks to hold up the traces that may become slack when the coach is taking a corner.
-The coach's brakes are operated by the grooms.
+The coach's brakes are operated by a groom on the ground behind the coach; it takes 27 m to stop the heavy coach.